assetdaniyarov/annovar-nf/README.md

 ## Citation

 If you use `annovar-nf` in your research, please cite:

-> Daniyarov A. *annovar-nf*: A Nextflow pipeline for scalable multi-sample ANNOVAR variant annotation. *Journal of Open Source Software*, 2025.

 > Wang K, Li M, Hakonarson H. ANNOVAR: functional annotation of genetic variants from high-throughput sequencing data. *Nucleic Acids Research*.
 2010;38(16):e164.

 ---